amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 }
 ```

-Here, we add some UI imports and create a new `initialise_scoreboard` function,
+Here, we add some UI imports and create a new `initialize_scoreboard` function,
 which we'll call in the `on_start` method of the `Pong` game state.

-Inside `initialise_scoreboard`, we're first going to load up a font which we've
+Inside `initialize_scoreboard`, we're first going to load up a font which we've
 saved to `assets/font/square.ttf` ([download][font-download]).
 We pull
 in the `TtfFormat` to match this font type, load the font as a resource in the
 world, and then save the handle to a `font` variable (which we'll use to create